bokulich-lab/q2-moshpit/.github/PULL_REQUEST_TEMPLATE/PR_template.md

----
-name: Bug PR
-about: Submit a PR for a bug
-title: 'BUG: '
-labels: bug
-assignees: ''

----
-### About this repo
-- `q2-moshpit` is a `qiime2` plugin that offers various analyses for shotgun metagenome data.
-- <!--- What part of the repo is the current PR concerned with?
-E.g. The current PR addressed a bug in action X, which runs a Y analysis on the inputs. -->

 ### What's new
 - <!--- Describe what was changed in the code and why it is useful or necessary-->
 - <!--- Does this PR fully address an existing issue?
 If so write: Closes #issue_number -->